ludehsar/CustomCFChart/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Custom CF Chart is a chrome extension that improves Codeforces rating charts.
+Custom CF Chart is a chrome extension that improves Codeforces rating chart design.
 It also provides a way to compare ratings.

 <!-- GETTING STARTED -->